MaristVexRobotics/Marist-7201MP-Vex-Robotics-Code/README.md

 Code By Konrad Kraemer

 ####NOTE:
-Design docs go into the [design](https://github.com/kradKraemz/7201M-Vex-Code/tree/Design)branch
+Design docs go into the [design](https://github.com/kradKraemz/Marist-7201M-Vex-Robotics/tree/Design) branch Cad files and instructions can be found in the [Cad Branch](https://github.com/kradKraemz/Marist-7201M-Vex-Robotics/tree/Cad-Files)

 ###Changelog:
 -------------